-A one-time handling fee of \$40 and a charge of 1.5 percent on any balance due at the end of the month will be charged if tuition and fees are not paid in full as of the date classes begin, noted on the academic calendar.
-Late fees will apply to all checks not honored by banks and returned to Seattle University.
+A one-time handling fee of \$40 and a charge of 1.5 percent on any balance due at the end of the month will be charged if tuition and fees are not paid in full as of the date classes begin, as noted on the academic calendar.
+In addition to the handling fee, a service fee of \$15 will be charged to a student's account for all checks not honored by banks and returned unpaid to Seattle University.